 Since 2003, local nonprofit Childhood Lead Action Project has occupied the first floor unit.
 Between 2003 and 2017, only 2 different families have occupied the three-bedroom, second floor apartment.
 When its first tenants – a family of five – moved out after 7 years, WBNA reached out to International Institute of RI (now Dorcas International Institute of RI) to find another income-qualified family to fill the vacancy.
 IIRI placed a newly resettled refugee family in the apartment that lived there for seven years.

 After a thorough revamping and repainting of its interiors in 2017, 1192 Westminster is ready once again for an income-qualified family to move into its second floor unit.

 The Design House's interiors are still lively and unique. , 1192 Westminster remains a lead-safe and high quality rental home with lovely historic interiors for an important local nonprofit organization and for an income-qualified family.
 [OR The Design House's interiors are still lively and unique? [what is the status of the design house elements – are they now gone?]]
 WBNA has continued to improve the property and its tenants' experience through further renovations as well as energy efficiency upgrades.

-In 2010 the house's exterior received a make over in the form of new paint while its interiors are being repainted and repaired in 2017.
+In 2010 the house's exterior received a make over in the form of new paint while its interiors were repainted and repaired in 2017.
 All work being done to the property follows lead safe guidelines by contractors who are lead-certified.
 WBNA has also implemented green elements to 1192 Westminster starting with adding solar panels to its roof in 2012 and insulating the entire building in 2015.

 These improvements support our beliefs that everyone, regardless of income, deserves a special, safe and high quality place to live, and that energy efficiency and historic preservation go hand in hand.